Get in Touch

 More advanced examples for using models as computable objects are:

-training machine learning algorithms using System Dynamics models.
+• training machine learning algorithms using System Dynamics models.

-combining system dynamics models with other computational model techniques, such as agent-based modeling.
+• combining system dynamics models with other computational model techniques, such as agent-based modeling.

-MIT license, which means you are free to use the framework in your own modeling projects.
-You can download the Jupyter Notebook and System Dynamics model corresponding to this blog post along with installation instructions and a more detailed tutorial
+We are providing the BPTK-Py framework as an open source framework under the MIT license, which means you are free to use the framework in your own modeling projects.
+You can download the Jupyter Notebook and System Dynamics model corresponding to this blog post along with installation instructions and a more detailed tutorial here.

 To demonstrate our computational essay approach using our BPTK-Py framework we will use a very simple System Dynamics model.
-The System Dynamics model itself was built using the dynamic modeling and simulation software Stella® from
+The System Dynamics model itself was built using the dynamic modeling and simulation software Stella® from isee systems.

-XMILE format, which is an open XML protocol for sharing interoperable system dynamics models and simulations.
+Stella saves models using the XMILE Format, which is an open XML protocol for sharing interoperable system dynamics models and simulations.
 The XMILE standard is governed by the OASIS standards consortium.

 We have included the stock and flow diagram of the entire model below – you do not need to understand how the model works to follow this post, but knowing the stock and flow structure will be useful.